 NTG and JPH assayed samples for urinary neopterin with Tecan IBLTM ELISA kits (product RE59321) at New York University from Jan 2017 – May 2018.
 Samples were diluted 1:10 - 1:80 in ELISA kit buffer and assayed following manufacturer protocols.
 Serial dilutions demonstrated parallelism with the standard curve.
 The average intra-assay coefficient of variation (CV) for neopterin was 7.9% (N = 561 samples), and inter-assay CVs of 6.7% and 17% for high and low quality controls (N = 16 plates).
 Because of varying and limited urine sample volume, not all urine samples were able to be assayed for neopterin.
 The resulting coverage was 1.91 ± 0.75 neopterin samples per subject/month.

-NTG assayed c-peptide of insulin in urine samples (uCP) using a Merck MilliporeTM RIA kit at Rutgers University.
+NTG assayed C-peptide of insulin in urine samples (uCP) using a Merck MilliporeTM RIA kit at Rutgers University.
 Samples were diluted 1:2 to 1:20 in RIA kit buffer prior to assay based on sample specific gravity (SG) and assayed following manufacturer’s protocols.
 Average inter-assay CV was 4.4% (N = 612) and inter-assay CVs were 3.92% and 3.78% for high and low quality controls (N = 9 batches).
 For further details of uCP assays see Thompson et al. (2020). uCP and neopterin concentrations were corrected for SG following Miller et al. (2004), where a given marker concentration was multiplied by a factor of the average sample SG divided by the given sample’s SG.
 Samples with SG < 1.003 were removed as too dilute (n=1), i.e., approaching the SG of pure water itself.

 NTG assayed fecal samples for the immunoreactive fecal glucocorticoid (fGC) metabolite 11β-hydroxyetiocholanolone at the German Primate Center, Göttingen, Germany.
 Samples were diluted 1:80 or 1:800 and assayed according to the detailed protocol in Heisterman et al 2004.
 For full details surrounding the validity of the enzyme-linked immunoassay for fGCs see Thompson et al. (2020).
 Intra- and inter-assay CVs were evaluated by replicated high and low quality controls run in each assay, with intra-assay CVs of 3.9% and 6% for high and low quality controls (N = 20 plates) and inter-assay CVs of 8.9% and 11.9% (N = 42 wells).